Join our community on Facebook

 Everyday tasks, such as reading, watching television and travelling safely outdoors in new areas, can become difficult.
 You may often feel surprised by items or people suddenly appearing or be unaware of the field defect and unconsciously neglect the missing area of vision.
 This can lead to bumping into things on one side, eating half a plate of food only, or only reading half a line of print.

-Double vision is when you see two images of a single object.
+Double vision (also known as diplopia) is when you see two images of a single object.
 The images may be side by side, one on top of the other, or diagonal to each other.
 It may happen all the time, or only in certain circumstances.

 Double vision may be very obvious, or may appear as blurred vision.
 Young children may not be able to say that they have double vision.
 Instead, they may cover one eye, screw their eyes up, turn their head sideways or tilt it instead of looking straight.
 You may also notice one eye turning in or out which could cause double vision.

-Your vision may become sensitive to light due to the treatment for your tumour.
+Your vision may become sensitive to light due to the treatment for your tumour, this is also known as photophobia.
 This could be short term or long term.

 Light sensitivity is when your brain struggles to adjust to different levels of light.
 You may need to allow extra time for your eyes to adjust when moving between areas of different levels of light.
 This may be very uncomfortable.